-Per AASHTO LRFD Manual for Bridge Evaluation, the dynamic load allowance of 33% will be applied to axle loads of legal and permit cases.
+Per AASHTO LRFD Manual for Bridge Evaluation, a dynamic load allowance of 33% is applied to axle loads for legal and permit cases.

 Since the lane type does not contain more than one vehicle, the Min.
 Back-to-Front Spacing will not apply but can be modified as zero.